syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

-'Sets revision types to preserve track changes in when converting to PDF conversion. wordDocument.RevisionOptions.ShowMarkup = RevisionType.Deletions Or RevisionType.Formatting Or RevisionType.Insertions 'Gets or sets the color to be used for revision bars that identify document lines containing revised information.
-Default value is Red. wordDocument.RevisionOptions.RevisionBarsColor = RevisionColor.Blue 'Gets or sets the color to be used for inserted content Insertion.
-Default value is ByAuthor. wordDocument.RevisionOptions.InsertedTextColor = RevisionColor.ClassicBlue 'Gets or sets the color to be used for deleted content Deletion.
-Default value is ByAuthor. wordDocument.RevisionOptions.DeletedTextColor = RevisionColor.ClassicRed 'Gets or sets the color to be used for content with changes of formatting properties FormatChange Default value is ByAuthor. wordDocument.RevisionOptions.RevisedPropertiesColor = RevisionColor.DarkYellow 'Creates an instance of the DocToPDFConverter
+'Sets revision types to preserve track changes in when converting to PDF conversion. wordDocument.RevisionOptions.ShowMarkup = RevisionType.Deletions Or RevisionType.Formatting Or RevisionType.Insertions 'Creates an instance of the DocToPDFConverter
 Dim converter As New DocToPDFConverter()
 'Converts Word document into PDF document